- Fellowship - UT Southwestern/Children's Medical Center (2011-2013), Pediatric Surgery

 Dr. Diesen is certified by the American Board of Surgery in both general and pediatric surgery.
 She also holds specialty certifications in pediatric advanced life support, advanced trauma life support, advanced critical life support, and laparoscopic surgery fundamentals.

-Dr. Diesen’s research interests include outcomes of pediatric thyroid surgery and empyema treatment.
+Her clinical research interests include outcomes of pediatric thyroid surgery, trauma, and empyema.
 She has published approximately 30 journal articles and authored or co-authored 11 book chapters.
-Her team is also participating in the NEST and DREAMS clinical trials.
+Her team is also participating in multiple clinical trials including research on necrotizing enterocolitis, blood transfusion, esophageal atresia (NEST), and congenital diaphgramatic hernia (DREAMS).

-She is a member of the American College of Surgeons, American Pediatric Surgical Association, American Academy of Pediatrics, and Society of American Gastrointestinal and Endoscopic Surgeons, among other professional organizations.
+She is a member of the American College of Surgeons, the American Pediatric Surgical Association, the Association for Academic Surgery, and the Society of American Gastrointestinal and Endoscopic Surgeons, among other professional organizations.

 Dr. Diesen holds a private pilot’s license and is certified in open-water scuba diving.